The long-awaited OCIO feature is here, now we gotta find how it works.

 C:\Program Files\Allegorithmic\Adobe Substance 3D Painter\resources\ocio

-Honestly, I don’t know why did they include two ACES versions, only the last one was needed, but it is awesome to have a default “Substance” config.
+Honestly, I don’t know why did they include two ACES versions, only the last

 Lot of flexibility here.
 First option is to use the shipped configs.

-In my opinion only the Substance
+In my opinion only the Substance config is interesting here.

 The 2 ACES ones are the “default” dev configs with the hundred of